-As there was such a large source of legal material on which to draw upon it should not be surprising that different juridical “schools” emerged.
-Such a school was called a madhhab.
-In the beginning a variety of opinions prevailed because each man sought his own path and some followed not so much the Qur’an or sunna but their own opinion (rai).
-These different “schools” struggled to gain recognition and disappeared one by one until, in the seventh century of the Hijra, it was agreed to recognize only four, viz, those founded by the famous Imams, or leaders, Abu Hanifa, Ibn Malik, Ash-Shafi, and Ibn Hanbal.
+As there was a large source of legal Islamic material on which to draw upon it should not be surprising that different juridical “schools” emerged.
+Such schools were called a madhhabs.
+In the beginning a variety of interpretation opinions prevailed because each man sought his own path and some followed not so much the Quran or sunna but their own opinion (ra’i).
+Different “schools” struggled to gain recognition and disappeared one by one until, in the seventh century of the Hijra, it was agreed to recognize only four, viz, those founded by the four famous Imams, or leaders, namely, Abu Hanifa, Ibn Malik, Ash-Shafi, and Ibn Hanbal.

 These Imams, though manifesting certain individual peculiarities, were all considered to be equally orthodox.
-They were reckoned to be mujtahids of the first class.
-The highest rank that a Muslim theologian could reach was that of a mujtahid.
-It is the conventional term for a learned Muslim who exerts the faculties of his mind to the utmost for the purpose of forming an opinion in questions of law respecting a doubtful case.
-The interest and importance attaching to these four men and their legal opinions will be apparent from the fact that it is the orthodox view, at any rate, that after them there has been no mujtahid.
+They were reckoned to be mujtahids (an authority on Muslim law) of the highest rank.
+The interest and importance attached to these four men and their legal opinions will be apparent from the fact that it is the orthodox view that after them there has been no mujtahid.